dfeng/notes/noisy-networks.md

 This is similar to the stochastic blockmodel, in that these parameters are really just nuisance parameters.
 In that model, you can actually estimate many things without actually knowing these nuisance parameters.

 <Note>
 It might seem weird to fix a graph.
-Clearly I cannot be too against this notion, since the test I propose also assumes a fixed *graph*.
+Clearly I cannot be too against this notion, since the test I propose also assumes a fixed graph.
 However, in that particular setting, I felt that was the best option.
 Not something that I thought was particularly realistic (but the alternatives, considering parametric models seemed even more riddled with problems).

 In my opinion, this particular model must be considered together with the particular application.
 A concrete example would be protein networks.
 I don't know how these datasets are generated, and so it is unclear to me if such a noise model would be an accurate representation.
 The key thing here is that this is how we're modelling the multiple draws/samples.
 </Note>